5 Technology Mistakes Small Businesses Make and How You Can Avoid Them

 Solution

-The first step is recognizing that, no matter how small your business is, you’re a target.
-Louisville Geek offers a variety of cyber-security tools to prevent data breaches.
-We also offer security awareness training packages.
+Recognize that no matter how small your business is, you’re a target.
+Louisville Geek offers robust cybersecurity tools and security awareness training to help prevent data breaches before they happen.